 Military members might be able to obtain discounted auto insurance in New Hampshire.
-Most of the major carriers give discounts to military families, and several insurance companies sell policies only to veterans and active-duty enlisted, such as USAA.
+Most of the major carriers give discounts to military families.
+Several insurance companies sell policies only to veterans and active-duty enlisted, such as USAA.

 New Hampshire has no mandatory auto insurance law.
-However, the Division of Motor Vehicles recommends that you carry auto liability insurance policies that meet the state's minimum requirements (see below).
-If you have ever been convicted of driving under the influence or leaving the scene of an accident, you may be required to purchase auto insurance.
+However, the Division of Motor Vehicles still recommends that you carry auto liability insurance.
+Additionally, if you have ever been convicted of driving under the influence or leaving the scene of an accident, you may be required to purchase auto insurance.

 Proof of Insurance in New Hampshire

 New Hampshire has no mandatory insurance law.
-The Division of Motor Vehicles strongly recommends and urges all owners of motor vehicles to carry standard liability and property damage insurance.
+The Division of Motor Vehicles strongly recommends that all motor vehicle owners carry standard liability and property damage insurance.

-If you cause an accident without insurance or proof of financial responsibility on file, you will be required to purchase the minimum amount of insurance (as noted below) and file an SR-22 form with the DMV for three years and pay a $500 fee to restore your license and registration.
+If you cause an accident without insurance or proof of financial responsibility on file, you will be required to purchase the state’s minimum amount of insurance, file a form with the DMV for three years and pay a $500 fee to restore your license and registration.

 Minimum Liability Insurance Requirements in New Hampshire

-Although New Hampshire doesn't require auto liability insurance policies, drivers are required to show proof of financial responsibility — that means having enough money to cover the cost of an accident or buying insurance.
+Although New Hampshire doesn't require auto liability insurance policies, drivers must show proof of financial responsibility, which means having enough money to cover the cost of an accident or buying insurance.